awslabs/aws-encryption-sdk-specification/framework/test-vectors/esdk-test-vector-enumeration.md

 ### Representative frame sizes

 - Non-framed data: `length = 0`
+  - The representative value for non-framed data MUST have length = 0.
 - Small frame: `0 < length < 4096`
+  - The representative value for a small frame MUST have length between 0 and 4096.
 - Default frame: `length = 4096`
+  - The representative value for non-framed data MUST have length = 4096.
 - Large frame: `length > 4096`
+  - The representative value for non-framed data MUST have length greater than 4096.

+### Representative number of maximum encrypted data keys (EDKs)

+- None: `max EDKs unset`
+  - The representative value for no configured maxiumum number of EDKs MUST be an unset value.
+- Zero: `max EDKs = 0`
+  - The representative value for zero maximum EDKs MUST have length = 0.
+- One: `max EDKs = 1`
+  - The representative value for one maximum EDK MUST have length = 1.
+- Few: `1 < max EDKs < 10`
+  - The representative value for few maximum EDKs MUST have length between 1 and 10.
+- Many: `10 ≤ max EDKs`
+  - The representative value for many maximum EDKs MUST have length of at least 10.

 ### Representative plaintext constraints